-There is a certain romanticism associated with growing and gardening with herbs.
+There is a certain romanticism in growing and gardening with herbs.
 Parsley, sage, rosemary and thyme.
 Stepping out your back door and snipping a few fresh leaves off your own herb plants to add to your home prepared meal.
 Herbs are easy and rewarding to grow…a sprig of fresh mint in your cool summer drink…dress up your home grown salad with a garnish of beautiful, tangy Nasturtium…whip up a batch of delicious Pesto from your own Basil…the list goes on!
 After reading about herb gardening, learn some herb recipes.

 - Chop leaves to flavor salads and for use in fish and potato dishes